Establishment

 guild badge according to his own tastes.

-Saltatoris Dance Guild by Her Majesty Alys at the Tournament of the Rose
+the Saltatoris Dance Guild by Her Majesty Alys at the Tournament

 |